DevExpress-Examples/aspxgridview-dataitemtemplate-runtime/Readme.md

 ## Implementation Details

-Use a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property to specify a template for the column's cells as follows.
+A column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property allows you to specify a template for the column's cells as follows.

 The property gets an object that has an [ITemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.itemplate) standard interface.
 To create this object, declare a custom class and implement the [ITemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.itemplate) interface in it.